 By Kate Ferguson

-Spoiler alert: big Olivia Grace fan.
-The L.A. based artist just released a music video for the single “Safe,” a dreamy song (and visual) that I currently have on repeat.
-Olivia and I met up and chatted about the latest video, her music making process, and where to see her next.
+Olivia Grace and I met up and chatted about the latest video, her music-making process, and where to see her next.

 Who are you currently working with?